Nikk0o/Write-with-midi/README.md

 - Make sure the midipath string in the main function matches the path of the device file you want to read from
 - Use make to compile the program
 - Run it with make run

+## For future me:

+- Make it get the midi input automatically
+- Make other versions for other operating systems